-This student learning outcome will be measured by the Active Listening activity from Module 4.
-This activity has students read Chapter 4 which explains how active listening impacts student involvement and learning, how students can improve their active listening skills, and some challenges they may encounter with regard to listening in the classroom.
+This student learning outcome will be measured with the Active Listening activity from Module 2.
+This activity has students read Chapter 2 which explains how active listening impacts student involvement and learning, how students can improve their active listening skills, and challenges they may encounter with regard to listening in the classroom.
 Students also watch a video which describes the steps of the active listening process.
-Students then engage in a discussion listing five strategies they have learned that will make them a better listener.
+Students then list five strategies they have learned that will make them a better listener in college.
+Each of the strategies listed by a student is worth 5 points (25 points total).
+Students must score at least 17.5 points (70%) in order to be counted successful on this measure.

-3. Demonstrate and apply the use of various learning strategies (e.g., goal setting, time management, organization, and note-taking strategies).
+3. Demonstrate and apply the use of various learning strategies.

-This student learning outcome will be measured by the Taking Notes activity from Module 4.
+This student learning outcome will be measured with the Taking Notes activity from Module 4.
 This activity has students read Chapter 4 which explains the list, outline, concept map, and Cornell methods of note taking.
-Students will also watch videos that will reinforce the effectiveness of using these note-taking methods.
+Students will also watch at least one provided video that will reinforce the effectiveness of using these note-taking methods.
 Then the student will demonstrate and apply the technique he or she prefers by taking notes on Chapter 4.
-Goal setting, time management, and organization will be assessed by the Critical Thinking Skills (CT1) in the next section.
+A rubric is provided with this assignment and instructors may give partial credit on the third section of the rubric.
+Students must score at least 35 points of 50 possible (70%) on the assignment in order to be counted successful.